Haspamelodica/dmx-usb-atmega328p/README.md

-# HID-based DMX-USB interface running on an Atmega328p
+# UDMX-based DMX-USB interface running on an Atmega328p

 Work-in-progress.